cpacilio/Merger_Ringdown_Test/README.md

 <img src="./cvae_architecture.jpg" width="650" height="650" />

-The three units are used into the training and production as illustrated in the diagram below
+The three units are used into the training and production as illustrated in the fig.1 of the paper (also repeated here below for the reader's convenience)

 <img src="./cvae_fig.jpg" width="650" height="500" />